tancheff/interactive-content/EN/02-Conditional-Statements/01-Real-Life-Example.md

 [image assetsSrc="02-coditional-statements-1.png" /]

-Every day we are faced with decisions, which we make based on conditions that may or may not depend on us.
+Every day we feace decisions, which we make based on conditions that may or may not depend on us.

-Let us imagine the following daily situation:
+Let us exan\mine the following situation:

-You have some plants in the garden that need watering.
+We have some plants in the garden that need watering.

-Depending on the weather outside, you could decide to water them or not.
+Depending on the weather outside, we could decide to water them or not.

 **If** it is raining:

-  * You can skip watering the plants in the garden
+  * We can skip watering the plants in the garden

 **Else**:

-  * You need to water them
+  * We need to water them

 This particular situation only has two options to choose from, but in real life, as well as in programming, you could have multiple.